 - Install and maintain security software.
 Apps are available to:

-- Locate your smartphone from any computer;
+- Locate your smartphone from any computer.

-- Lock your smartphone to restrict access;
+- Lock your smartphone to restrict access.

 - Make your smartphone emit a loud sound (“scream”) to help you or the police locate it.

-- If you have installed security software on your smartphone, use it to lock the device, wipe sensitive personal information, and/or activate the alarm.
+- If you have installed security software on your smartphone, use it to lock the device, wipe sensitive personal information and/or activate the alarm.

 - Immediately report the theft or loss to your wireless carrier.
-You will typically be responsible for any charges incurred prior to when you report the stolen or lost smartphone.
+You will typically be responsible for any charges incurred prior to reporting the stolen or lost smartphone.
 If you provide your carrier with the IMEI or MEID number, your carrier may be able to disable your smartphone, your mobile wallet services, and block access to your personal information and sensitive mobile wallet data.
 Request written confirmation from your carrier that you reported the smartphone as missing and that the smartphone was disabled.

 - If you are unable to lock your stolen or lost smartphone, change all of your passwords for mobile wallet services and banking accounts that you have accessed using your smartphone service.